honghuo123/Brain_corp/README.md

 Unit-tests
 ====

-Unit-tests were done by shell scripts corresponding directly to the use cases, since methods have 1:1 mapping.
-More complex cases I would use JUnit test with Maven.
+Unit-tests were done by shell scripts corresponding directly to the use cases, since methods have 1:1 mapping, and scripts covers end-to-end as well.
+For more complex cases I would use JUnit.

 Future considerations
 ====